Quantcast

 Ollie's Trolley Counter

-In franchises that serve food; food franchises.
+In franchise businesses that serve food: food franchises.

-Only franchisees of food franchises know what I mean. wait; let me add something to that statement;
+Only franchisees of food franchises know what I mean.
+Wait: let me add something to that statement.

 The family members of most food franchise owners know what I’m referring to, also.